skoczen/will/README.md

 I'd love to have your help building PCO Bot.
 If there's something you want to add
 1. Look to see if your feature is already an issue.
-2. If it is then comment that you're working on it.
-If it's not then make an issue and comment that you're working on it.
+2. If it is not then make it an issue and submit it.
+Ideally, you can take ownership of it and comment that you're working on it!
-3. Tag the issue as Enhancement and People, Services, Check-in's etc
+3. Make sure it is clear whether this issue is an Enhancement or Bug and which PCO product(s) it applies to.
+(People, Services, Check-in, Resources, etc.)
 4. Write awesome code and submit a pull request!

-### PCO Bot is built on Will Bot
+### PCO Bot is built on Will Bot and PyPCO

 The first version of Will was built by [Steven Skoczen](http://stevenskoczen.com) while in the Greenkahuna Skunkworks (now defunct), was extended by [Ink and Feet](https://inkandfeet.com) and has been [contributed to by lots of awesome people](http://skoczen.github.io/will/improve/#the-shoulders-of-giants).

 Will has docs, including a quickstart and lots of screenshots at:
 **[http://skoczen.github.io/will/](http://skoczen.github.io/will)**

+[Pypco](https://github.com/billdeitrick/pypco) is an object-oriented, Pythonic library built by Bill Deitrick.